Dev-Costa/Learning-cpp/README.md

 This is a repository of my study in C++.

-There's no gorgeous code, but it's important for me.
+There's no gorgeous code, but it's important to me.